pxbunny/yt-smart-tv/README.md

 </p>

-A lightweight browser extension that adds a **“Open in TV mode”** control to YouTube.
+A lightweight browser extension that adds an **“Open in TV mode”** control to YouTube.
 It integrates with the standard YouTube layout by adding:

 - a button in the left navigation menu
 - a button next to the fullscreen control on the player